DDunc/bitmap-transform/README.md

 * Runs from the command line
 * Grayscale, Color Inversion, and Color Isolation
-* Accepts pallete and non-pallete bitmaps
+* Accepts palette and non-palette bitmaps
 * Checks processors endianess and is fully functional with both big endian and little endian systems

 ## Motivation